 How to Get Dismissed

-Failing to file paperwork
+Failing to File Paperwork

 Failure to file the proper paperwork leads to many early dismissals.
-There are many pages of schedules and statements that set out the debtor’s financial picture, including income, expenses, debts, assets and previous financial transactions.
+There are many pages of schedules and statements that lay out the debtor’s financial picture, including income, expenses, debts, assets, and previous financial transactions.

-The paperwork can be filed at the time the case is filed, or it can be filed within 14 days after the case is filed.
-In special circumstances, the deadline can be extended beyond the 14 days.
-So, there really is little excuse for a debtor’s case to be dismissed for paperwork—yet, it happens every day.
+Bankruptcy paperwork can be filed at the time the case is filed, or it can be filed within 14 days after the case is filed.
+In special circumstances, the deadline can be extended beyond those 14 days.
+With that in mind, there is little excuse for a debtor’s case to be dismissed for paperwork—yet, it happens every day.

-Skippng the Section 341 Meeting
+Skipping the Section 341 Meeting

 The meeting is held under oath, and the debtor is required to speak truthfully.
-The debtor must provide identification, usually a state issued identification card like a driver’s license and a Social Security card.
+The debtor must provide identification, usually a state-issued identification card like a driver’s license and a Social Security card.

 Forgetting the Financial Management Course

-Whether there is property that can be sold depends on whether the debtor has any non-exempt property.
+Whether there is property that can be sold depends on if the debtor has any non-exempt property.
 The debtor is allowed to keep a certain amount of property that the trustee and the creditors cannot touch.
 This is the definition of exempt property.

 Chapter 13 Dismissal Issues

-Payment Plans That are Not Feasible
+Payment Plans That Are Not Feasible

 Often, the debtor will file a plan with estimates for the claims of creditors, and the plan will have to be adjusted after the creditors file their claims.
 It is only after the claims are filed that the debtor will know how much she will be required to pay back with her plan payments.

 Failure to Make Payments

-In a Chapter 13 case, the debtor is also expected to keep current on her house payments, property taxes, income taxes and domestic support obligations like alimony and child support.
-If the debtor fails to keep any of those payments current, the court will dismiss the case at any time during the case, a discharge.
+However, the debtor is also expected to keep current on their house payments, property taxes, income taxes, and domestic support obligations like alimony and child support.
+If the debtor fails to keep any of those payments current, the court will dismiss the case.

 When a Chapter 13 case is dismissed, it is not unusual for the debtor to start the process again by filing a new Chapter 13 case.
-This happens often when the debtor has an interruption in income and cannot get caught up on the required payments.
+This often happens when the debtor has an interruption in income and cannot get caught up on the required payments.

 If the debtor has had two cases pending during the prior year, the automatic stay never goes into effect.
 The debtor who wants the effect of the stay will have to ask the court to impose the stay.
 Again, the debtor will have to give testimony and explain to the court why two cases were dismissed within the year and why the new case will succeed.